whohensee/hello-world/README.md

 # hello-world
 Used to go through the github tutorial
-Just writing some stuff to go through the tutorial.
-Blah di da.
+This time I DELETED some text and replaced it with this sentence.
+Rah di da.